PlaidCloud/website/content/en/docs/tutorials/services/source-ip.md

 ---
 title: Using Source IP
 content_type: tutorial
-min-kubernetes-server-version: v1.5
+min-PlaidCloud-server-version: v1.5
 ---

 <!-- overview -->

-Applications running in a Kubernetes cluster find and communicate with each other, and the outside world, through the Service abstraction.
+Applications running in a PlaidCloud cluster find and communicate with each other, and the outside world, through the Service abstraction.
 This document explains what happens to the source IP of packets sent to different types of Services, and how you can toggle this behavior according to your needs.